 You are also only able to take the capital gains exemption once every two years.
 Take a couple who owns two homes and has lived two years in one and three in the other in the past five years.
 If they wish to sell both homes at the same time, they will only be able to take the capital gains exemption on one of the homes.

 What To Do When You Owe Capital Gains Taxes

-If you have found that you are likely to owe capital gains taxes, you still may be able to keep them from taking too large a bite out of your profits.
+If you have found that you are likely to owe capital gains taxes on selling a house, you still may be able to keep them from taking too large a bite out of your profits.
 Perhaps you invested in Franklin real estate and the home skyrocketed in value over the years.
 There are many steps you can take to reduce or eliminate the amount you may owe.
 If you are in a position to roll any profits from the sale into a comparable investment, you may be able to eliminate your tax burden.
 Talk to a real estate or tax lawyer to learn more, as each situation is unique.

 You should also be ready to bring out any receipts for improvements you made to your home.
 These costs can be subtracted from your profit to lower your taxable total.
 By looking at your options for cutting your taxes and learning more about your potential tax liability in advance, you can cut costs and protect yourself from surprises at tax time.

 The Ashton Real Estate Group of RE/MAX Advantage